DETAILED ACTION

 The claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above with respect to discussion of integration of the abstract idea into a practical application, the additional elements amount to no more than mere instructions to apply an exception and add insignificant extra-solution activity to the abstract idea.
 Additionally, the additional elements, other than the abstract idea per se, amount to no more than elements which:

-amount to elements that have been recognized as well-understood, routine, and conventional activity in particular fields (such as using the medical information processing apparatus, processing circuitry, communication interface, output interface, computer, computer-readable non-transitory storage medium storing a program for being executed by a computer, radiation treatment planning system, neural network, neural network trained on training data, e.g., Applicant’s spec describes the computer system with it being well-understood, routine, and conventional because it describes in a manner that the additional elements are sufficiently well-known that the specification does not need to describe the particulars of such elements to satisfy 112a.
+amount to elements that have been recognized as well-understood, routine, and conventional activity in particular fields (such as using the medical information processing apparatus, processing circuitry, communication interface, display, computer, computer-readable non-transitory storage medium storing a program for being executed by a computer, memory, radiation treatment planning system, neural network, neural network trained on training data, e.g., Applicant’s spec describes the computer system with it being well-understood, routine, and conventional because it describes in a manner that the additional elements are sufficiently well-known that the specification does not need to describe the particulars of such elements to satisfy 112a.
 (See Applicant’s Spec.
-[0019]-[0024], [0030]-[0031], [0065]-[0070]); using a computer-readable non-transitory storage medium storing a program for being executed by a computer, interface, processing circuitry, system, neural network, neural network trained on training data, e.g., merely adding a generic computer, generic computer components, or a programmed computer to perform generic computer functions, Alice Corp.
+[0019]-[0024], [0030]-[0031], [0065]-[0070]); using a computer-readable non-transitory storage medium storing a program for being executed by a computer, display, processing circuitry, system, neural network, neural network trained on training data, e.g., merely adding a generic computer, generic computer components, or a programmed computer to perform generic computer functions, Alice Corp.
 Pty.
 Ltd. v.
 CLS Bank Int’l, 134 S. Ct.
 2347, 2358-59, 110 USPQ2d 1976, 1983-84 (2014).

 Dependent claims recite additional subject matter which, as discussed above with respect to integration of the abstract idea into a practical application, amount to invoking computers as a tool to perform the abstract idea and are generally linking the abstract idea to a particular field of environment.
 Looking at the limitations as an ordered combination adds nothing that is not already present when looking at the elements taken individually.
 There is no indication that the combination of elements improves the functioning of a computer or improves any other technology.
 Their collective functions merely provide conventional computer implementation.
 Therefore, the claims are not patent eligible, and are rejected under 35 U.S.C. § 101.